 Kids will lose.
 Here's how you can help them develop the grace to shrug it off and focus on fun.

-Any preschool playground will prove that kids are hardwired for competition.
-But the games kids engage in also prove that they’re not particularly great at losing, no matter how arbitrary the loss.
-That’s why it’s incumbent upon parents to raise children who approach competition with healthy attitudes.
-Because competition is a constant in life, from t-ball practice to the boardroom.
-Happily, lessons in losing can start at a very early age.
+It’s a repugnant example to set for children, and parents would be smart to use it as an example of how not to lose.
+Any preschool playground will prove that many kids are hardwired for competition.
+But the games kids engage in also prove that they’re not, to put it lightly, the most gracious losers.
+No matter how arbitrary the loss, naturally competitive children tend to not take it well.
+It’s incumbent upon parents, then, to raise children who approach competition with healthy attitudes and to teach kids how to not be sore losers.
+Competition is a constant in life, from t-ball practice to the boardroom.
+If a child doesn’t learn how to be a gracious loser, they’ll miss out on a major life skill.
+Happily, lessons in losing start at a very early age.
 Often even before a child can verbally communicate.

-Taylor, whose work includes consulting stints with the U.S. and Japanese ski teams says some children are born naturally competitive.
-However, unsurprisingly, much of a child’s reaction to winning and losing is a reflection of how parents behave in competitive situations.
+Dr. Taylor, whose work includes consulting stints with the U.S. and Japanese ski teams, says that regardless of whether a child is naturally competitive or not, much of a child’s reaction to winning and losing is a reflection of how parents behave in competitive situations.

-“Don’t ever act in a way you don’t want your kids to become,” Taylor asserts.
+A mantra of sorts to remember: “Don’t ever act in a way you don’t want your kids to become,” advises Dr. Taylor.

-From there, Taylor says, the work becomes far more proactive.
+From there, Dr. Taylor says, the work becomes far more proactive.
 “Parents need to be very conscious and deliberate, first of all about how they feel about their kids losing and what messages they’re sending,” he says.
 Because the fact is that competition is about relationships.
 Parents should stress to a kid that an opponent is there to make them better and push them on.
 A good opponent is a person who motivates a kid to reach their potential.
-So in a way, they are an ally more than an enemy.
+They are, in a way, an ally more than an enemy.

-“But also, just keep it in perspective,” Taylor says.
-He notes that parents should always rely on the power of a shrug. “‘So what, you lost.
+“But also, just keep it in perspective,” Dr. Taylor says.
+He notes that parents should always rely on the power of a shrug.
+Saying something along the lines of ‘So what?
+You lost.
 You’re going to lose a lot.
 That’s not why you’re out there.
-You’re out there to have fun and do the best you can.’”
+You’re out there to have fun and do the best you can.’